Hemp Seeds, Oil, and Milk: Great Nutrition and Health Benefits

 Hemp seeds are a very healthy, nutritious, and versatile food.
 They are rich in protein and contain important omega-3 fatty acids.
 They are also loaded with minerals and vitamins.
 Hemp seeds are a great food for vegans because the seeds can replace dairy in the diet.
 They can be ground to make a butter, blended with water to make a milk or cream, or pressed to make an oil, a protein powder, or a gluten-free flour.

 Hemp seeds sold for food come from a special variety of the hemp plant.
-They are not only safe to eat but are also a very beneficial addition to our diet.
-Some varieties of the hemp plant contain significant quantities of a psychoactive chemical known as THC (tetrahydrocannabinol).
+Some varieties of hemp contain significant quantities of a psychoactive chemical known as THC (tetrahydrocannabinol).
 Hemp plants cultivated for food contain negligible amounts of THC, however.

 Healthy Fatty Acids